Cosmo Girl, a popular magazine among teen and pre-teen girls, published the results of a 70,000 person study on the sexual behaviour of youth.

 Assume they know more than you think

 I know parents who think that at age 11 or 12, their kids still don’t know anything about sex.
-Let me tell you: unless you have them living in a glass bubble, they know a lot more than you think they do.
+Let me tell you: unless you have them living in a plastic bubble, they know a lot more than you think they do.
 Kids talk.
 Kids see things on TV.
 In our culture, we are surrounded by sex and our children pick up on it.

-That doesn’t mean they have perfect knowledge; far from it.
+That doesn’t mean they have perfect knowledge – far from it.
 They have likely misunderstood a lot of what they’ve seen and heard, and even if they’ve heard the culture’s message clearly, it likely isn’t the message you want them to hear.
 That’s why your role is so critical.
-Most kids have a lot of pieces of the puzzle but they are fragments.
+Most kids have a lot of pieces of the puzzle, but they are fragments.
 Your job is to help them put it all together in a way that reflects your family’s values.
 Talk openly so they can see how it all fits together.

 Don’t be afraid to be frank.
 Be appropriate, of course, but keep in mind that the messages your kids are getting from the media, their friends and even their teachers are very graphic.
 Kids today are just not as innocent or naïve as we wish they would be.
-So we need to tackle the issues courageously, transparently and honestly.
+So we need to tackle the issues courageously, transparently, and honestly.

 Model healthy sexuality